bevans157/Syringe/README.md

 # Syringe
-A stand alone (no jQuery) html client-side code injection utility
+A stand alone (no jQuery) html client-side code injection utility.
+Syringe allows you to include files client-side with all the same functions and support as if they were included on the server-side.

 Syringe supports: